How to recover accidentally deleted database data to the state just before it was deleted

 If you want to specify a point immediately before a specific query, you must identify that query from the backed up binlog file.

-Since the binlog cannot be read as is, you need to convert it back to SQL format using the mysqlbinlog command before searching for the relevant query.
+Since binlog cannot be read as it is, you need to convert it back to SQL format using the mysqlbinlog command and then search for the relevant query.

 end_log_pos 286332780